Things To Do at Machu Picchu

 Recently, local authorities have opened the hiking trail to the summit of this lower mountain that guards the ruins of the citadel and is located next to the popular Huayna Picchu.

-The route takes you to the top of Huchuy Picchu mountain (huchuy picchu means “small peak”) and then, at the exit door, begin your tour of the Inca citadel along Circuit 4.
-Huchuy Picchu is a moderate hike, and it will take you approximately 1 hour, depending on your physical condition.
+The route takes you to the top of Huchuy Picchu mountain (huchuy picchu means “small peak”) and then back along Circuit 3.
+Huchuy Picchu is an easy to moderate hike, and it will take you approximately 40 minutes to 1 hour, depending on your physical condition.
 Its altitude reaches 2497m, just 50m higher than the ruins of Machu Picchu – that’s probably why it’s called the “small” peak!

 For more details about what to expect, entry times, and how to buy tickets to Huchuy Picchu, Machu Picchu and Huayna Picchu, check out our post on Machu Picchu hikes.